chenxingqiang/secret-learn/doc/modules/neighbors.rst

 Nearest Neighbors Transformer
 =============================

-Many jax-sklearn estimators rely on nearest neighbors: Several classifiers and regressors such as :class:`KNeighborsClassifier` and :class:`KNeighborsRegressor`, but also some clustering methods such as :class:`~xlearn.cluster.DBSCAN` and
+Many secret-learn estimators rely on nearest neighbors: Several classifiers and regressors such as :class:`KNeighborsClassifier` and :class:`KNeighborsRegressor`, but also some clustering methods such as :class:`~xlearn.cluster.DBSCAN` and